EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

   * **Link**: a link describing your group/contact information.
   * **Contact email**: a contact email to answer queries about your data set (this is optional).

 Once you are happy with the content press on the `Create` button.
 This will be used to create your Dataset within your organisation (we are mapping EIDF projects to CKAN organisations) on the EIDF Data Catalogue and a data bucket in S3.

-You can supplement your Dataset with additional metadata through the CKAN interface once you login using your SAFE credentials.
+You should now be able to click on a link to your dataset to see a copy of the information that you provided, when the Dataset was created, a link to the catalogue entry you can go and peruse and a link to the S3 bucket where your data will live.
+You can supplement your Dataset in the EIDF catalogue with additional metadata through the CKAN interface once you login using your SAFE credentials.

 To upload your data you will need to:

-* Create a user account in the portal and notify us with the id of the user you created (to add access permissions for the *Managed File Transfer* (MFT), a manual process at the moment).
+* Create a user account in the portal.
   * Go into your project on the EIDF portal
   * Scroll down to the project accounts segment
   * Manage -> Create User Account
   * Submit

-Once you have created the user you can click on their linked username and assign them to a VM if you have created one and give them sudo privileges if appropriate.
-Note that if you did not apply for a VM when you submitted your project application you will not be able to do this and will get an error.
-If you would like to create a VM gest in touch with us.
-You can use this account to login to the MFT.
-You should now be able to click on a link to your dataset name to see a copy of the information that you provided, when the Dataset was created, a link to the catalogue entry you can go and peruse and a link to the S3 bucket where your data will live.
-Once you have uploaded the data you can `Trigger [the] Ingest`.

-However, you will not be able to upload your data/metadata until you are notified.
-Currently a manual step is involved which has to be done for you to upload your data and metadata using the MFT into the folder with the name you used for your dataset (which will start with the project code).
-The metadata is important otherwise the data ingest process will fail.
+Once you have created the user you can click on their linked username and give them access to the managed file transfer service (MFT) by checking the box labelled "eidf-MFT".
+After setting a password they can use this account to login to the MFT.

+### Preprocessing uploaded data (optional)

 If your data is not already in an *Analytics Ready Data* (ARD) format, the format which your end consumers will use then you can provide a link to a published docker image that will map your data to be ARD.
 If your data is already supplied in an ARD format you can ignore this step.
 To do this press on the `Configure` button and provide:

 * A public  fully qualified link to your pre-processing container image that produces ARD from the raw data.
 It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
 Go to the [main documentation](https://github.com/marioa/eidf-docs/blob/data_ingest/docs/dataingest/PreprocessingContainer.md) to have more information on the container expectations.
 Note that the container also needs to also create the meadata (more information on the requirements below).
 * A description of the process.

-Once you have been notfied to upload the ARD and metadata, or the data your container will act on, go to:

-* [https://eidf-mft.epcc.ed.ac.uk](https://eidf-mft.epcc.ed.ac.uk/) - you can only access this service within EdLan.
-Log in with the user account that you created before (remember to set a password).
+### Data format

 The metadata file, `resources.json`, must be organised as follows:
 * Data file name (any file names are given relative to the files that would be found in the `data` subdirectory, see below for examples)